smaknomercy/basics-of-computer-algorithms/README.md

-# Home Task #3
+# Home Task #5
 ## To run the task 1 (ConvexHull):

 Go to the folder "ConvexHull"

-Run: "make" in terminal to compile program with tests
+Run: "make" in terminal to compile program

 Then run "./convex_hull"